About

 IPWatchdog logoWelcome to IPWatchdog.com, Celebrating 20 Years

-IPWatchdog has been offering a sponsored Weekly Webinar Series, that are free for attendees.
-Our webinar audience is quite large compared to most other industry webinars, typically attracting between 350 to 700 registrants per webinar, depending on the topic.
+IPWatchdog has been offering a sponsored Weekly Webinar Series that is free for attendees.
+Our webinar audience is quite large compared to most other industry webinars, typically attracting between 350 and 700 registrants per webinar, depending on the topic.
 We also post all of our past webinars on a gated Past Webinar Page for those who would like to watch a past webinar they have missed.

-The Patent Masters™ programs are a high-level, interactive, limited enrollment, off-the-record seminar for attorneys and executives interested in an in-depth exploration of topical legal issues facing those that prosecute, litigate, license and monetize patents.
+The Patent Masters™ programs are a high-level, interactive, limited-enrollment, off-the-record seminar for attorneys and executives interested in an in-depth exploration of topical legal issues facing those who prosecute, litigate, license, and monetize patents.
 Discussions are led by top thought leaders in the industry.
 Patent Practice Training is a course that offers those who have recently passed the patent bar a bridge between obtaining a license and effectively representing clients and prosecuting patent applications.

 The IPWatchdog.com Team - Patent Attorney Gene Quinn and Marketing Specialist Renee Quinn